-Pemphigus vulgaris is a rare autoimmune skin disease.
-It affects around 3 cases per 100,000 population.
-Pemphigus vulgaris may cause severe blistering of the skin and the mucous membranes lining the mouth, nose, throat and genital area.
-Blisters develop in the upper layer of the skin, and have a thin and fragile outer surface that breaks away easily to leave raw areas (erosions) that can be extensive and painful.
-Pemphigus vulgaris does not go away by itself, and always needs assessment and treatment supervised by a Dermatologist.
+Pemphigus vulgaris is a rare autoimmune skin disease and affects around 3 people per 100,000 population.
+Pemphigus vulgaris may cause severe blistering of the skin and the mucous membranes lining the mouth, nose, throat, eyes and genital area.
+Blisters develop in the upper layer of the skin and have a thin and fragile outer surface that breaks away easily leaving raw areas (erosions) that can be extensive and painful.

 Photodynamic therapy (PDT) is a technique for treating skin cancers and sun-damaged skin which might one day turn cancerous (pre-cancers).
 In PDT, a special light activates a cream, which was applied to the lesion (affected area of skin).
 This treatment kills the abnormal cells in the skin.

 The term phototherapy literally means the use of light to treat medical conditions.
 Natural sunlight has been known to be beneficial in certain skin disorders for thousands of years, and it is the ultraviolet part of the radiation produced by the sun that is used in phototherapy, in particular the ultraviolet A (UVA) and ultraviolet B (UVB) wavelengths.

 A pilomatricoma is a benign (non-cancerous) growth arising from the cells at the base of hair follicles.
 Hair follicles are specialized structures in the skin where hair grows from.
 Pilomatricoma has also been called a pilomatrixoma, trichomatricoma or a ‘calcifying epithelioma of Malherbe’.